ofirpress/ofirpress.github.io/_posts/2023-7-6-PhD-Thesis-Acknowledgments-and-Dedication.md

 mathjax: true
 ---

-The only important parts of a PhD thesis are the acknowledgments and dedication sections so I've uploaded them here.
+The only important parts of a PhD thesis are the acknowledgments and dedication sections 😉 so I've uploaded the ones from my thesis here.

 # Acknowledgments